-You've built a rental and listed it—now why won't they come?
-Unlike the hit classic Field of Dreams, real estate agents may need to do a little work to attract the attention of top-quality renters.
+You have a vacant a rental unit and listed it online—now why won't they come?
+Unlike the hit classic Field of Dreams, real estate agents can help you attract the attention of top-quality renters.
 In a competitive market, you'll need to stand out from the crowd.
 Fortunately, hard work and ingenuity are marks of a great real estate agent, and these top tips can help you attract the best landlords and renters to your listings.

 Professional Photography Services